Patient Portal206-264-1111 Schedule Appointment

 2. Too much destruction of red blood cells (hemolysis)

-• Causes: autoimmune disorders, genetic conditions like sickle cell anemia or thalassemia, enzyme deficiencies such as G6PD, or mechanical damage (like from artificial heart valves).
+• Causes: autoimmune disorders, genetic conditions like sickle cell anemia or thalassemia, enzyme deficiencies (e.g., G6PD), or mechanical damage (like from artificial heart valves)

 3. Blood loss